scakaeze/cscie31_web_app_dev/README.md

-# Reference Directory for CSCI-E31
+# Reference Repo for CSCI-E31
 - workspace has some good resource as well